Pylons/pyramid/docs/narr/views.rst

 permission, registered against requests with any request method / request type / request param / route name / containment.

-If your view callable is a class, the ``bfg_view`` decorator can also be used as a class decorator in Python 2.6 and better (Python 2.5 and below do not support class decorators).
+If your view callable is a class, the :class:`repoze.bfg.view.bfg_view` decorator can also be used as a class decorator in Python 2.6 and better (Python 2.5 and below do not support class decorators).
 All the arguments to the decorator are the same when applied against a class as when they are applied against a function.
 For example:

 .. code-block:: python
    :linenos: